AdityaGoyal1999/Book-Review-System/README.md

 3. book-reviews - for storing reviews given by the users via. this webapp

 FILES-
-1. import.py
-2. application.py
-3. welcome.py
-4. login.html
-5. search.html
-6. books.html
-7. book.html
-8. message.html
-9. layout.html
-10. loggedInLayout.html
-11. base.css
+1. import.py - seperately adds all book info from books.csv to PostgreSQL databse(books).
+2. application.py - Does all the server side computation - Manages all the html files.
+3. welcome.py - Entry to the webapp, gives short description for the app.
+4. login.html - Produces a login page/Signup page according to the situation.
+5. search.html - Page where user can enter item to be searched according to ISBN, Title, Author, Year.
+Text input is very forgiving as it is case insensitive and accepts search requests with unnecessary spaces.
+6. books.html - Displays the resulted similar books that the user searched for.
+If nothing to display then the user is notified about it.
+7. book.html - Specific page for a book which has info about the book and user can submit a review for it.
+8. message.html - Universal page for reporting messages like Error message, page not found.
+9. layout.html - Refractored code(i.e. Navigation bar) for html pages when the user is logged out.
+10. loggedInLayout.html - Refractored code(i.e. Navigation bar) for html pages when the user is logged in.
+11. base.css - contains CSS code that is common to every html page to avoid repeatition.
-12. book.css, books.css, login.css, search.css, welcome.css
+12. book.css, books.css, login.css, search.css, welcome.css - CSS files for corresponding html ones to contain specific style elements.

+The app gives descriptive messages whenver required.

 Broad functions of the project-
 1. The users can register to the webapp by entering their name, unique username, password.